renpeicheng/NoAds-For-YouTube/README.md

 - Install YouTube AdAway App
 - Open Xposed Installer App and enable my App on the modules list
 - Reboot
+- Run my application and give it SDCard read/write permissions, as they are needed for self-upgrades.

 ## Report a bug:
 1- Tell me about your phone model, system version, YouTube version